crossplane/crossplane/design/default-resource-class.md

 # Default Resource Classes in Crossplane
 * Status: Draft

 The Crossplane ecosystem exposes the concepts of [Resource Classes and Resource Claims](https://crossplane.io/docs/v0.2/concepts.html).
 Classes serve to define the configuration for a certain underlying resource, which may be anything from a managed cloud provider service to a traditional server.
-Claims are requests to create an instance of a resource and currently reference a specifc deployed Class in order to abstract the implementation details.
+Claims are requests to create an instance of a resource and currently reference a specific deployed Class in order to abstract the implementation details.
 This document serves to define the concept of a *Default Resource Class*, which allows for a more general abstraction of an underlying resource.

 ## Goals